Pennsylvania State Police: Misconduct and controversy

 Trooper Joshua Ravel from the York barracks was charged with DUI while on duty after he showed up for his shift and drove from York to Lancaster and back for a special assignment.
 He was taken to the supervisors office where he appeared under the influence, and a chemical breath test revealed his blood alcohol content to be .144.
 A review of the dash camera footage from his cruiser showed he was unable to maintain his lane of travel several times during the drive.

 Trooper Joshua Burney from the Lewis Run barracks in McKean county was charged with DUI while on duty after a colleague noticed he smelled of alcohol and had red, glossed over eyes.
 Trooper Burney was taken back to the barracks where preliminary field sobriety tests and a breath test showed signs of impairment.
 A blood draw test showed his blood alcohol content to be .086.
 A review of the dash camera footage from his cruiser showed he was unable to maintain his lane of travel several times during his response to an emergency call in Mount Jewett Borough.

 Both troopers were suspended without pay pending to outcome of their cases.
 Trooper Burney was the second trooper to be charged with DUI on duty within 4 months along with Trooper Ravel.
-Both were on the job for the PA State Police for less then 2 years.
-Trooper Ravel graduated from the Academy in June 2020, and Trooper Burney graduated August 2021.
+Both were on the job for the PA State Police for less than 2 years.
+Trooper Ravel graduated from the academy in June 2020, and Trooper Burney graduated August 2021.